ctlcltd/e2-sat-editor/CONTRIBUTING.md

 - Remember to keep core components isolated from *gui*.
 These components have their counterpart for *gui* integration.
 For example, *e2se::e2db* and *e2se::ftpccom* have their counterparts *e2se_gui::e2db* and *e2se_gui::ftpcom* inside *gui*.
 These components will be usable as dependencies and also from the command line, they will not use the toolkit.
 Qt should absolutely not be used within core components.

-- Do not force things from the beginning into the basement.
+- Do not force things.
 For example, it is a stretch to create a foundation class for everything when each derived class will have different behavior.
 Another example, *e2se_gui::printable* generates HTML 4.0 Strict for printing with Qt functions, HTML and CSS support is limited.
 However *e2se_e2db::e2db_converter* does not use Qt, it generates more current, generic and non-printable HTML and CSS.

 - Do not create new files, new classes, new folders, when it is not strictly necessary.
 Keep the pre-existing folder structure intact.

 - It may seem superfluous.
 Submitted code must be your own, you must not steal code from other projects or snippets.
-And keep in mind performance.
+And keep in mind intuitiveness, strenghtness, performance.

 Your contributions to this project will be signed, your GitHub username will be added to the contributors list, in the *e2 SAT Editor team*.
 If you prefer otherwise, let us know at the time of the Pull Request or at a later time.

 ### Roadmap

-This project has not reached the stable stage.
 For a roadmap refer to the TODO list in the [README.md](https://github.com/ctlcltd/e2-sat-editor/blob/main/README.md).
-Things like: cli, translations, plug-in system, etc., are not defined yet.
-If you want to collaborate on these not yet defined things, we can discuss them in [Discussions](https://github.com/ctlcltd/e2-sat-editor/discussions).
+We can discuss in [Discussions](https://github.com/ctlcltd/e2-sat-editor/discussions).

 ### Code of Conduct